SpotLight Member for July 2014

 Lee De Forest Amateur Radio Club

-Ham Radio in the Hemet and the San Jacinto Valley
+The Hemet and the San Jacinto valleys in California

 The 2 meter repeater is